top of page

 1. Osteoarthritis (OA)

 The most common type in seasoned adults.
-Cartilage thins, joints get stiff, mornings feel creaky.
+Cartilage thins, joints get stiff, and mornings feel creaky.

 2. Rheumatoid Arthritis (RA)